Artanisax/portfolio/README.md

 ### Writing Samples

-I have two submitted papers in ML domain can serve as writing samples.
+I have two submitted papers in ML domain that can serve as writing samples:

 ### Source Codes

-I have encountered both hardware-level & software-level programming in my course projects.
+I have encountered both hardware-level & software-level programming in my course projects:

 ### Misc